boson-project/functions/testing.md

 This scenario is different than the one above in that you will now create a Function project that can receive and respond with CloudEvents.
 To create a new project that can respond to events, use the `-t` flag.
-For example, `kn faas init -l node -t events` will create a new Function project in Node.js that can respond to CloudEvents.
+For example, `kn faas create -l node -t events` will create a new Function project in Node.js that can respond to CloudEvents.
 You can choose between Node.js and Quarkus for your project using the `-l` flag.

 #### Steps

-1. Initialize the function project using the `kn` CLI.
+1. Create the function project using the `kn` CLI.
    ```
-   kn faas init -l <node|quarkus> -t events
+   kn faas create -l <node|quarkus> -t events
    ```
 1. Build the function using the `kn` CLI.
    ```